 Rocky Mountain Partnership Community Leaders Council (CLC)

-Within the Rocky Mountain Partnership (RMP), there are Networks who each hold accountability and influence over areas critical to improving the economic and social mobility for the region, including support for the Backbone.
+Within the Rocky Mountain Partnership (RMP), there are Networks that each hold accountability and influence over areas critical to improving the economic and social mobility for the region, including support for the Backbone.
 These leaders are responsible for shared work to shift policy, align resources, work collaboratively, and align backbone support to this end.

 The following Leadership Network exists within the Partnership and comprise the network’s Community Leaders Council (CLC):